 About Me

 Welcome!
-I am a DPhil student at University of Oxford’s Interdisciplinary Centre for Conservation Science, supervised by Professor Joseph Bull and funded through Oxford’s Clarendon Scholarship.
+I am a DPhil (PhD) student at University of Oxford’s Interdisciplinary Centre for Conservation Science, supervised by Professor Joseph Bull and funded through Oxford’s Clarendon Scholarship.
 Prior to joining Prof. Bull’s lab, I completed my dual master’s degree in Sustainable Forest and Nature Management, specialized in Conservation Biology at the University of Copenhagen and Bangor University, supervised by Professor Julia P. G. Jones.
 I obtained my bachelor’s degree in Environmental Engineering from Malta’s College of Arts, Science and Technology.

 I am also a board member of the Society for Conservation Biology’s Impact Evaluation Working Group, where I co-manage the virtual seminar series, take care of web development and management duties as well as help co-manage grants.